 - A well-articulated statement of purpose

 Since the MS is designed for students pursuing an academic career in teaching and research, most MS students subsequently apply to a PhD program.
 Your graduate faculty advisor will decide which courses you should take to complete your MS degree program to best support your academic plan.
 If your bachelor’s degree is not in hospitality management, your advisor may require some of the core courses of the Master of Management in Hospitality (MMH) as part of your program.

 PhD Degree Requirements

-With the exception of those who have earned a bachelor’s degree in hotel administration from our undergraduate program, students interested in applying to the PhD program must already have earned a master’s degree from an accredited university.
+With the exception of those who have earned a bachelor’s degree in hotel administration from our undergraduate program, students interested in applying to the PhD program must already have earned a master’s degree from an accredited university or have earned a master’s degree from an accredited university before matriculation.
 Competitive PhD applicants demonstrate a combination of strengths, including:

 - A competitive GRE score or GMAT score of 700 or higher

 - A top-10% class ranking in bachelor’s and master’s study with no failing grades

 - Prior coursework in statistics, economics, and research methods